spring-petclinic/spring-petclinic-graphql/readme.md

 ## Customized GraphiQL

 The backend includes a Spring Petclinic-specific customized version of GraphiQL.
-Compared GraphiQL that is embedded by default, the customized version has a login form so that it can send JWT Authentication header with each request to the GraphQL backend.
+Compared to GraphiQL that is embedded by default, the customized version has a login form so that it can send JWT Authentication header with each request to the GraphQL backend.

 Please see the subproject `petclinic-graphiql` for more information.